The Museum’s collection is a fascinating and eclectic mix that tells the REME story and the story of the British Army in the 20th and 21st centuries.

-The object collection is varied.
-Highlights include over 100 military vehicles, over 950 weapons, over 1700 medals awarded to REME individuals, and over 2000 uniform pieces from a range of operations since World War Two.
+Highlights include over 100 military vehicles, over 950 weapons, over 1700 medals awarded to REME personnel, and over 2000 uniform pieces from World War Two to the present.

 Challenger Armoured Repair and Recovery Vehicle (CRARRV)